-Our Agency-wide leadership team includes the Executive Director and 11 program managers.
+Our Agency-wide leadership team includes the Executive Director and 7 Department Heads.
 They set the Agency’s overall direction and are responsible for all major strategic, financial, and operational decisions.

 We pride ourselves on growing talent from within, and many of our senior leaders have risen through Agency ranks over the past three decades.
 In order to maintain our lead in these fast-changing economic times, our leadership team includes program managers who bring new ideas from other human services agencies.